SE-ML/awesome-seml/readme.md

 <br>
-Based on this literature, we compiled a survey on the adoption of sofware engineering practices for applications with machine learning components.
+Based on this literature, we compiled a survey on the adoption of software engineering practices for applications with machine learning components.

+This survey research is described in the publication [Adoption and Effects of Software Engineering Best Practices in Machine Learning](https://arxiv.org/abs/2007.14130).

 Feel free to [take and share the survey](https://se-ml.github.io/survey) and to [read more](https://se-ml.github.io/practices)!

 ## Contents